 The Inclusion Leader (with responsibility for children with Special Educational Needs) at Potters Green is Mrs Liz Dickson.

 Our Learning Mentors, who support children and families with social, emotional and pastoral needs are: Mrs Fiona Smith and Miss Jenni Burns.

 All can be contacted by contacting Potters Green Primary School on 02476 613670

 Potters Green Primary is a fully inclusive school which ensures that all pupils achieve their potential personally, socially, emotionally and academically in all areas of the curriculum (regardless of their gender, ethnicity, social background, religion, sexual identity, physical ability or educational needs).
-This document is intended to give you information regarding the ways in which we ensure we support all of our pupils, including those with SEN, in order that they can reach their full potential.
+This document is intended to give you information regarding the ways in which we ensure we support all of our pupils, including those with SEND, in order that they can reach their full potential.
 It may not list every skill, technique and resource we employ in order to achieve this, as these are continually developed and used to modify our provision to meet the changing needs and requirements of individual children.

 At Potters Green Primary School, all children are given a broad and balanced curriculum.
 Lessons are planned to address potential areas of difficulty and to remove barriers to pupils’ achievement.

-Children are identified as having SEN when their progress has slowed or stopped and any interventions put in place do not enable improvement.
+Children are identified as having SEND when their progress has slowed or stopped and any interventions put in place do not enable improvement.
 Special educational provision may be needed, namely provision different from or additional to that normally available to pupils of the same age.

-We have supported and currently support and provide for children with sensory impairments (hearing impairment, deaf, visually impaired), Autism, Dyslexia, Dyspraxia, Attention Deficit Disorder, learning difficulties, language difficulties, mental health difficulties, physical disabilities and Prader Willi Syndrome.
+We have supported and currently support and provide for children with sensory impairments (hearing impairment, deaf, visually impaired), Autism, Dyslexia, Dyspraxia, Attention Deficit Disorder, learning difficulties, language difficulties, mental health difficulties and physical disabilities.

-Our SEN policy can be found on the policies page of our website.
+Our SEND policy can be found on the policies page of our website.

 At Potters Green, once a Special Educational Need is identified, support is identified through four broad areas.
 They give an overview of the range of needs to be planned for.